-- Ensured that the ledger remains in balance at the current date; - ➤ Verified the opening trial balance detail with that reported in the 2020-21 Accounts and Annual Return; - ➤ Checked and agreed transactions in the three bank account cashbooks to the relevant bank statements for April and December 2021 noting that these records continue to be maintained in a timely and accurate manner; - ➤ Checked and agreed all inter account "sweep" transactions between the Imprest and premium accounts, to retain a daily balance on the former of £1,000, for the same months; and - ➤ Checked detail on bank reconciliations as at 30th April 2021 and 31st December 2021 for each account to ensure that no long-standing uncleared cheques or other potentially anomalous balancing entries exist.
+- Ensured that the ledger remains in balance at the current date; - ➤ Verified the opening trial balance detail with that reported in the 2022-23 Accounts and Annual Return; - ➤ Checked and agreed transactions in the three bank account cashbooks to the relevant bank statements for April and August 2023 noting that these records continue to be maintained in a timely and accurate manner; - ➤ Checked and agreed all inter account "sweep" transactions between the Imprest and premium accounts, to retain a daily balance on the former of £1,000, for the same months; and - ➤ Checked detail on bank reconciliations as at 30th April 2023 and 31st August 2023 for each account to ensure that no long-standing uncleared cheques or other potentially anomalous balancing entries exist.

 We are pleased to record that no issues have been identified from work completed in this area for the financial year.
-We will undertake further work at our financial year end audit.
+We will undertake further work at our interim update audit.